Juan Galindo: Maya archaeology

-As military governor of Petén, Galindo undertook an exploratory trip down the Usumacinta River and then crossed overland to reach the Maya ruins at Palenque in April 1831.
+As military governor of Petén, Galindo performed an exploratory journey down the Usumacinta River and then crossed overland to reach the Maya ruins at Palenque in April 1831.
 He spent a month exploring the site and wrote an account of the various structures, drew plans, and sketched several of the decorations he encountered.
 Later that year his account was published by the London Literary Gazette and the Geographical Society in Paris.
 He also sent a small collection of Maya objects to the Royal Society in London.

 In 1834, Galindo was sent by the Central American government to survey and report on the ruins at Copán.
 He spent about ten weeks exploring the area, writing reports and sketching his findings.
 He wrote two brief reports for the London Literary Gazette and the American Antiquarian Society.
 A more detailed report with twenty-six illustrations was sent to the Société de Géographie in Paris and the original was sent to his government with the mistaken assumption that it would be published.
-Instead, it was filed away and "lost" for more than a hundred years when it was uncovered and published in 1945.
+Instead, it was filed away and "lost" for more than a hundred years when it was found and published in 1945.

 Although it was just a small part of his career, Galindo proved to be an astute observer and an effective communicator who earned recognition as an early pioneer of Maya archaeology.
-He wrote some thirty-two letters to the Société de Géographie sharing his ideas and insights.
-Galindo was one of the first to point out the close resemblance between the contemporary Maya peoples and the carved images of the ancient Maya to be found among the ruins.
-He correctly suggested that the original Maya civilization was created by the ancestors of the contemporary Mayas.
-He was also the first investigator to carefully copy the Maya hieroglyphics and identify them as a unique form of writing.
+He wrote some thirty-two letters to the Société de Géographie sharing his ideas.
+Galindo was one of the first to mention the close resemblance between the contemporary Maya peoples and the carved images of the ancient Maya to be found among the ruins, and suggested correctly that the original Maya civilization was created by the ancestors of the contemporary Mayas.
+He was also the first investigator to copy carefully the Mayan hieroglyphics and identify them as a unique form of writing.